no-felix/stormbound-isles-nextjs/README.md

 ## About the Mod

-Stormbound Isles is a Minecraft mod for version 1.21.1 built to support other mods like Create, Iris, Simple Voice Chat, Sodium, and more, featuring:
+Stormbound Isles is a Minecraft mod for version 1.21.1 featuring:

-- Five elemental-themed islands: Volcano, Ice/Snow, Desert, Mushroom, and Crystal/Magic
+- Five elemental-themed islands: Volcano, Ice, Desert, Mushroom, and Crystal
 - Team-based competition with building, fighting, and survival challenges
 - Random catastrophes that influence gameplay
 - Team passive bonuses depending on island and position